Exit Strategy by ESOP or Co-op Creative Ways for Founders to Sell Their Startups

 There are several sources of help and assistance for establishing an ESOP, in addition to lawyers or accountants.
 A couple of examples are the ESOP Association and the National Center for Employee Ownership.
 In the for-profit field, people who can help include ESOP Services, and Principal Financial Services.
 The IRS has tax help for ESOPs.

-Three-quarters of business owners do not have an exit or retirement plan (Small Business Owner Life Stage Study).
+Three-quarters of business owners do not have an exit or retirement plan.
 What’s more, a third of founders expect to be gone from the business within 5 years.
 I know that planning to leave a business that you excitedly started seems an odd thing to have to think about.
 My own experience was that I did not think about it until ten years in.
 The trouble is that when you want to get out, it may not be the right time.
+Also you may be thinking the business is worth more than it really is.
+Chances are that you will think that your sweat equity is worth a fortune, when it’s really not.
 A group of my MBA entrepreneurship students worked with a local entrepreneur who wanted to retire, by selling the business to employees.
 However, he had not taken steps over the years to make the business worth buying, and he still carries on without a plan.